 Once completed, the Annual Performance Report with its data is subject to an external financial audit and external assurance.
-The outcomes of these are stated in Section 4: Pro forma tables of the APR.
+The outcomes of these are stated in the assurance section of this report.

 Board review

 Board Audit Committee and Yorkshire Water Board review and sign-off the audited report before publication.